Close ILTakeCare Suggestion

 1. Allergic reactions

 Some people may encounter allergic reactions, especially those sensitive to plants in the carrot family, such as celery or parsley.
-Symptoms may include skin rashes, swelling, or difficulty breathing.
+Symptoms may include skin rashes, swelling or difficulty breathing.
 If you notice any of the symptoms, get medical attention immediately.

 2. Hormonal disruption

 Fennel seeds contain phytoestrogens, plant-based compounds that mimic the hormone estrogen.
-While this may benefit some, it can pose risks for those with hormonal imbalances or estrogen-sensitive conditions, such as breast cancer, endometriosis, or ovarian cancer.
+While this may benefit some, it can pose risks for those with hormonal imbalances or estrogen-sensitive conditions, such as breast cancer, endometriosis or ovarian cancer.

 3. Digestive issues

-Although fennel seeds are praised for their digestive benefits, overconsumption can cause adverse effects like nausea, diarrhoea, or stomach cramps.
+Although fennel seeds are praised for their digestive benefits, overconsumption can cause adverse effects like nausea, diarrhoea or stomach cramps.
 Be mindful of fennel seed water side effects, as overconsumption could lead to gastrointestinal discomfort due to the seeds' high fibre and essential oil content.

 4. Drug interference

 Fennel seeds may interfere with certain medications.
 They may interfere with blood thinners, increase the risk of bleeding and affect the absorption of certain antibiotics.
 Additionally, their estrogenic properties could influence the effectiveness of hormonal therapies, such as birth control or hormone replacement therapy.
-Always consult your doctor if you’re on medication and plan to include fennel seeds in your diet.
+Always consult your doctor if you are on medication and plan to include fennel seeds in your diet.

 5. Risk to pregnant and breastfeeding women

-Pregnant women should be cautious as the estrogenic properties of fennel seeds could potentially trigger uterine contractions.
+Pregnant women should be cautious, as the estrogenic properties of fennel seeds could potentially trigger uterine contractions.
 This may increase the risk of complications.
 Breastfeeding mothers should also be mindful, as excessive consumption may affect milk production or pass estrogenic compounds to the baby through breast milk.

 Conclusion

 Disclaimer: The information provided in this blog is for educational and informational purposes only.
-It is not intended as a substitute for professional advice, diagnosis, or treatment.
-Please consult your general physician or another certified medical professional for any questions regarding a medical condition.
+It is not intended as a substitute for professional advice, diagnosis or treatment.
+Please consult a certified medical and/or nutrition professional for any questions.
 Relying on any information provided in this blog is solely at your own risk, and ICICI Lombard is not responsible for any effects or consequences resulting from the use of the information shared.

 Also read: